LED Golf Course Lighting

-Create the Perfect Lighting Design for a Golf Course or Driving Range
+Create the Perfect Lighting for a Golf Course or Driving Range

 The measurements enable lighting specialists to make recommendations regarding the number of fixtures needed and the specific types.
 They allow the specialists to create a good lighting design and not one based on guesswork.
 In case one layout does not work, the photometrics are modified and reevaluated.